 Risk management is managed through the Corporate Management Team and Audit Governance & Standards Committee.
-Its key corporate risks at the end of the 2022/23 financial year classified as highest priority, as reported to this Committee were:
+Its key corporate risks at the end of the 2024/25 financial year classified as the highest priority, as reported to this Committee were:

-- Non-adherence with Statutory Inspection Policies - Protection from Cyber Attack
+- Non-adherence with Statutory Inspection Policies

+- Protection from Cyber Attack

+- The New Customer Facing Interface

+- Environment Bill

+- Devolution and Local Government Reorganisation

-Nine other "Corporate Risks" where classified as Amber.
+Six other "Corporate Risks" were classified as Amber.